-Explaining the characteristics, ecology, and habitat of fishing cats Cats that also appear in illustrated books
+The latest explanation of the characteristics, ecology, and habitat of the fishing cat: a cat that also appears in illustrated guides

 Asia